VK Partizan: Last two decades of the 20th century

-The new millennium and the road to the 7th title of European champion
+New millennium and the road to the seventh title of European Champion

 The beginning of the 21st century was marked by the icing on the cake of Bečej's dominance, whose players won the 2000 European Championship title, and former Partizan players and coaches, Vlaho Orlić, Aleksandar Šoštar and Predrag Zimonjić, have a huge credit for that.
 In September 2001, Igor Milanović and Aleksandar Šoštar took over Partizan and temporarily put the club back on its feet.
-In the 2001-2002 season, VK Partizan won, after 7 years of waiting, the double and thus ended Bečej's 6th dominance in domestic water polo.
+In the 2001-2002 season, VK Partizan won, after seven years of waiting, the double and thus ended Bečej's sixth dominance in domestic water polo.
 The club was led from the coaching position by the playing legend, Dejan Udovičić.
 Among the older players, he had at his disposal Nikola Kuljača, Boris Popović and Mihajlo Korolija.

 In the meantime, a new generation came up at Banjica, led by Vanja Udovičić, and Slobodan Nikić, Živko Gocić, Miloš Korolija, Đorđe Filipović, Milan Tičić, Nemanja Marjan also played in it...
 Slavko Gak was brought from Zvezda, and Marko Ćuk (older brother of Miloš Ćuk) from Vojvodina.

 At the end of that season, Kuljača and Mihajlo Korolija left the club for Niš, while the then junior brothers Gojko and Duško Pijetlović, and Nikola Rađen came from Vojvodina.
 Filip Filipović, who was only 15 at the time, joined the first team.
-It was planned that this generation would finally win the 7th European Championship title by 2005 or 2006 at the latest.
+It was planned that this generation would finally win the seventh European Championship title by 2005 or 2006 at the latest.

 But in the summer of 2003, debts came due.
 Among the three options, the best one was chosen, most of the first team was disbanded and most of those players were picked up by Jadran, Primorac and Nis.
 Of the slightly older players, only Miloš Korolija and Đorđe Filipović remained.

 The following season, Partizan had the youngest team in its history, in which two of the older players were 22 years old, and all the others were no more than 20.
 This of course resulted in winning only fourth place in the championship, being eliminated in the semi-finals of the cup and winning 1 point in the LEN Euroleague.

 From the 2004-2005 season, the consolidation of the club began when Raiffeisen Bank became the general sponsor.

 Jugoslav Vasović and Denis Šefik are returning to Partizan (who, admittedly, were still young players in their first stay at the club and did not leave any mark) but also Danilo Ikodinović.
 The best Slovenian player, Matej Nastran, was also brought in.

 However, all this was not enough to end the dominance of the Adriatic in the next two years.
 However, unlike the previous two seasons, Partizan reached the finals of the playoffs and domestic cup.